EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#6:-From-Junk-Clicks-to-Identity-&-Privilege-Control.md

 <br/>

-## Steps to Operationalize (Query B)
+## ⚔️ Steps to Operationalize (RDP Query Version B)

 - Use this as the daily “RDP health chart”
 - Add it to a workbook and check it as part of shift turnover.
 - Baseline and detect spikes
     - After 2–4 weeks, you’ll know what “normal” looks like.
     - Anything above baseline becomes a review trigger.
 - Create a follow-up drilldown workflow
 - Click spike day/user → run Query A filtered to that user/day to get the session story.
 - Alert on volume thresholds